Source: @sabrinasamuelphotography via Instagram

 If making your basement kitchen look as big as possible is high on your priority list, go with white cabinetry.
 Simple hardware will make the space look clean and tidy.
 Install cabinets and shelving close to the ceiling to maximize the available storage space.

 Cabinets should make up the bulk of your kitchen storage.
 Floating shelves are an easy way to fill empty wall space and supplement your kitchen organization.
-Mix-and-match practical items and decor when designing your shelves.
+Mix and match practical items and decor when designing your shelves.

 To save on space, you may want to sacrifice some appliances.
 Ditching things like the dishwasher, microwave, and toaster can free up a ton of usable space.
 Think about how often you use these items and if it’s worth giving up your workspace to various countertop appliances.

-6. Living Room Ideas for Basement Apartments
+6. Comfortable Living Room Designs

 It’s easy to overlook your apartment’s living room design.
 Often, this space ends up being a catch-all for various furniture and decor.
-But implementing a few thoughtful decorating ideas can ensure your basement conversion feels like a home rather than a bunker.
+However, implementing a few thoughtful decorating ideas can ensure your basement conversion feels like a home rather than a bunker.

 Natural lighting is often hard to come by in any apartment.
 If you’re lucky enough to have a basement window in your living room, be sure to arrange your furniture to take full advantage of it.
 Add simple curtains to your basement windows for convenient privacy when you need it.